Eight myths about the Constitution

 The “Founding Fathers” who wrote the Declaration of Independence in 1776 are the same men who wrote the Constitution in 1787.

-Only five individuals signed both of these two founding documents.
-They were George Clymer, Benjamin Franklin, Robert Morris, George Read, and Roger Sherman.
-Some of the famous signers of the Declaration were elsewhere when the Constitution was being written.
+Only six individuals signed both of these two founding documents.
+They were George Clymer, Benjamin Franklin, Robert Morris, George Read, Roger Sherman, and James Wilson.* Some of the famous signers of the Declaration were elsewhere when the Constitution was being written.
 Thomas Jefferson was in France as our American minister, and John Adams was American Minister to Great Britain.

 The Constitution established the system of Federal courts.